adarshkumar4/oda-canvas-credop/source/operators/carbon-management-op/carbon.md

 [Carbon emission-aware job scheduling for Kubernetes deployments](https://link.springer.com/article/10.1007/s11227-023-05506-7)

-Scaling of Pods:

-By scaling workloads according to the carbon intensity of the region or grid where they run, we can optimize the carbon efficiency and environmental impact of our applications.
+### Scaling workloads according to the carbon intensity of the region or grid where they run:

-Kubernetes operator that aims to reduce carbon emissions by helping KEDA scale Kubernetes workloads based on carbon intensity.

-This operator can use carbon intensity data from third party sources such as WattTime, Electricity Map or any other provider, to dynamically adjust the scaling behavior of KEDA.
-The operator does not require any application or workload code change, and it works with any KEDA scaler.
+We can scale workloads without making any changes to the codes of the workloads by developing a Kubernetes operator which uses any KEDA (Kubernetes Event-Driven Autoscaler) scaler to scale workloads based on carbon intensity data of the electrical grids and independent of the workload usage.
+Carbon intensity data for electrical grids can be retrieved from third party sources such as WattTime, Electricity Map or any other provider.
+These datas from third party sources can be used to create a configMap which can be read by Kubernetes operator to dynamically adjust the scaling behavior of KEDA scaler and set maxReplicaCount to limit scaling workloads during high carbon intensity periods, and allow more scaling when carbon intensity is lower.

+This Approach with detailed solution is available here : https://github.com/Azure/carbon-aware-keda-operator.

-Use cases for the operator include low priority and time flexible workloads that support interuptions in dev/test environments.
-Some examples of these are non-critical data backups, batch processing jobs, data analytics processing, and ML training jobs.
+Use case : low priority and time flexible workloads that support interuptions in dev/test environments.
+Some examples of these are non-critical data backups batch processing jobs data analytics processing

-The carbon aware KEDA operator retrieves the carbon intensity data from a ConfigMap, which is generated by a third party component. the Kubernetes Carbon Intensity Exporter operator, which builds on the carbon-aware-sdk, to provide carbon intensity data in the Kubernetes cluster, so it can be used by operators for carbon aware decision making.
- The "Kubernetes carbon intensity exporter" retrieves 24-hour carbon intensity forecast data every 12 hours.
-Upon successful data pull, the old configmap will be deleted and a new configmap with the same name will be created.
- Any other Kubernetes operator or workload can read the configMap for utilizing the carbon intensity data.

-Making carbon aware scaling decisions:
-As an admin you create a CarbonAwareKedaScaler spec for targetRef : scaledObject or scaledJob

-Then the operator will update KEDA scaledObjects and scaledJob maxReplicaCount field, based on the current carbon intensity.

-The current logic for carbon aware scaling is based on carbon intensity metric only, which is independent of the workload usage.

-The operator will not compute a desired replicaCount for your scaledObjects or scaledJobs, as this is the responsibility of KEDA and HPA.
-The operator would define a "ceiling for allowed maxReplicas" based on carbon intensity of the current time.

-In practice, this operator will throttle workloads and prevent them from bursting during high carbon intensity periods, and allow more scaling when carbon intensity is lower.

-data exporter by which Kubernetes operators can leverage the carbon intensity data from 3rd party for carbon-aware workload scheduling.

-We provide a helm chart to help install the exporter.
-Note that this data exporter ONLY retrieves the carbon intensity data from WattTime OR Electricity Maps.

-The data exporter will retrieve the 24-hour carbon intensity forecast data from WattTime every 12 hours.
-Upon successful data pull, the old configmap will be deleted and a new configmap with the same name will be created.
-If the data pull hits failures, the new confgimap is still created with the last seen binary data and the failure reason should be mentioned in the value of the message key.
-Any Kubernetes operator can read the configmap for utilizing the carbon intensity data.

-The EmissionData struct is defined in here. https://github.com/Azure/kubernetes-carbon-intensity-exporter/blob/main/pkg/sdk/api/emissions_data.go
+ML training jobs.
 Building AI models when carbon emissions are lower Deploying software into the cloud in locations that have greener energy sources Running software updates at greener energy time windows Using data to run hypothetical models to understand how you could start driving impact and reduce emissions, drive business cases for change, and create a greener future.

-You can reduce the carbon footprint of your application by just running things at different times and in different locations.
-When software does more when the electricity is clean and do less when the electricity is dirty, or runs in a location where the energy is cleaner, we call this carbon aware software.

-carbon efficient vs carbon aware software.

 With the Carbon Aware SDK you can build software that chooses to run when the wind is blowing, enable systems to follow the sun, moving around the world to where energy is the greenest, and create tools that give insights and help software innovators to make greener software decisions.
 All of this helps reduce carbon emissions.